ClickHouse/ClickHouse/docs/en/interfaces/formats.md

 Unlike the [JSON](#json) format, there is no substitution of invalid UTF-8 sequences.
 Values are escaped in the same way as for `JSON`.

 !!! note "Note"
     Any set of bytes can be output in the strings.
-Use the `JSONEachRow` format if you are sure that the data in the table can be formatted into JSON without of losing any information.
+Use the `JSONEachRow` format if you are sure that the data in the table can be formatted into JSON without losing any information.

 ## Native {#native}